Baptisms, Weddings, Funerals

 A Christian wedding implies a mutual promise, “I will love” in lifelong commitment, and it is a wonderful cause for celebration!

 The Minister will ordinarily hope to meet with the couple several times before the wedding takes place, to help plan the day and to anticipate the living out of the promise.

 FUNERALS are also very important, a ritual of parting and thanksgiving.
 Again funerals may be held both in the church and elsewhere, and the planning takes place in close consultation between the Minister and those who have been bereaved.
 We aim as a church to be supportive of people in their time of loss, and not only at the funeral but beyond.
 There are some in the church who have been trained in bereavement care, ready to respond wherever they can be helpful.
-Contact cards for people wishing to request support are available from the Minister, elders or the Church Office.
+Contact cards for people wishing to request support are available from the Interim Moderator, pastoral care team, elders or the Church Office.